Equilibrium (film): Plot

-Preston begins to feel remorse for killing Partridge and develops an emotional relationship with O'Brien.
-He uncovers clues that lead to meeting Jurgen, leader of the Underground.
-Jurgen is planning to disrupt Prozium production to spark a populist uprising and convinces Preston that Father must be assassinated.
-Vice-Counsel DuPont meets with Preston to reveal that there is a traitor in the upper ranks of the Clerics.
-Although DuPont initially suspects it is Preston, he assigns him the task of unmasking the traitor.
+Preston feels remorse for killing Partridge, develops an emotional relationship with O'Brien, and seeks atonement.
+He uncovers clues that lead to meeting Jurgen, the Underground leader.
+Jurgen plans to disrupt Prozium production to spark an uprising and convinces Preston that Father must be assassinated.
+Vice-Counsel DuPont meets with Preston to reveal that there is a traitor in the upper ranks of the Clerics, and assigns Preston the task of unmasking the traitor.
 Relieved, Preston accepts and promises to locate the Underground's leadership.

-Meanwhile, O'Brien is set to be executed, and Jurgen advises against interfering, believing that it could sabotage plans for the revolution.
-Unable to bear her death, Preston attempts to stop the execution and fails.
-He has an emotional breakdown and is arrested by Brandt, who brings him before DuPont.
+When O'Brien is set to be executed, Preston attempts to stop the execution and fails.
+His memory of his wife's execution triggers an emotional breakdown.
+Brandt, who has been suspecting Preston of being a Sense Offender, arrests and brings him before DuPont.
 Preston tricks DuPont into believing that Brandt is the traitor.
-Following Brandt's arrest, Preston is told that his home will be searched as a formality.
-He rushes home to destroy the hidden vials only to discover that his son, who stopped taking Prozium after his mother died, already has.
+Preston is told that his home will be searched as a formality.
+He rushes home to destroy the hidden vials only to discover his son, who stopped taking Prozium after his mother died, already has.

-Jurgen tells Preston to capture the leaders of the resistance to regain government trust, hoping it will get Preston close enough to assassinate Father.
-Preston is granted an exclusive audience with Father, only to discover that Brandt was not arrested; it was part of a ruse to expose Preston and the Underground.
-DuPont reveals he is Father, having secretly replaced the original Father who died, and that his cabal does not take Prozium.
+Jurgen tells Preston to capture the resistance leaders to regain Father's trust, hoping it will get him close enough to assassinate Father.
+Preston is granted an exclusive audience with Father only to discover that Brandt was not arrested; it was part of a ruse to capture Preston and the Underground.
+DuPont reveals he is Father, having secretly replaced the original Father who died, and that his cabal doesn't take Prozium to suppress emotion.
 He taunts Preston, asking how it felt to betray the Underground.

-Enraged, Preston fights his way through an army of bodyguards to DuPont's office, confronting and killing Brandt in a katana battle.
+Having anticipated the trap, Preston fights his way through an army of bodyguards to DuPont's office, confronting and killing Brandt in a katana battle.
 DuPont and Preston engage in a gun kata showdown.
 Preston wins as DuPont pleads for his life asking, "Is it really worth the price?"
-Paying homage to Partridge's last words, he responds, "I pay it gladly" and kills DuPont.
+Paying homage to Partridge's last words, he responds, "I pay it gladly" and kills DuPont to satiate his need for revenge.
 He destroys the command center that broadcasts Father propaganda.
-The Underground destroys Prozium manufacturing plants, signaling the beginning of the revolution.
+Preston watches with satisfaction from above as the Underground destroys Prozium manufacturing plants, signaling the beginning of the revolution.